manuelz120/hackvent-2020/17/solution.md

 print(token)
 ```

-Now we can take the ouput of this script and try to send it as the `session` cookie from within our go program.
-Using this approach, I was able to bypass both protection mechanisms and access Santas secret control panel, where I could get the flag (hidden inside an HTML comment):
+Now we can take the output of this script and try to send it as the `session` cookie from within our go program.
+Using this approach, I was able to bypass both protection mechanisms and access Santa's secret control panel, where I could get the flag (hidden inside an HTML comment):

 ```bash
 ➜  17 git:(main) ✗ go run crack.go $(./forge-jwt.py) | grep HV20